 How did you first get into Kundalini Yoga?

 Dharm: Somehow in the mysterious arc of life, Kundalini got into me, called me, as though waiting for the moment I would be open.
 In college I was in a very new spiritual zone.
 In the sheer electricity of the northern sky, land of the Mohawk Indians.
 I was invited by a beautiful friend to a class with one of the legendary teachers of Kundalini, Mahatma Singh.
 I had to go.
 That was all.
 I had done Hatha yoga, but this class was like nothing I ever had experienced.
 As Mahatma played the gong I was transported.
 And I was immediately captivated.
 Even obsessed.
 I had to have more like a parched person drinks from a spring.I soon moved into the Yoga Center Ashram and immersed in daily practice.
 I was teaching Hatha but practicing Kundalini.
-I started going to White Tantric Yoga weekends with Yogi Bhajan.
+I started going to White Tantric Yoga weekends.
 Those days they were three days.
-When I graduated I moved right out to California to be with Yogi Bhajan.
+When I graduated I moved right out to California live in the community there.
 I was in a deep yogi zone for years.

 What inspired you to become a Kundalini Yoga teacher and what keeps your passion for teaching going?